poulti/brain-pages/docs/autonomous-underearth-house.md

 - Wind turbine: even worse in term of attack surface - maybe could be folded too though (like in Fallout for the hidden brotherhood camp)
 - Also would need sufficient batteries to last a number of hours considering the inconsistent generation - actually would need to cover the night maybe even more than a day because of no sun or lack of wind.
 ## Water production
-- Filter river/mountain water, if nearby
+- Filter river/mountain water, if nearby - potentially drinkable?
+- Collect and filter rain water
 - Recycle grey water
-- Filter rain water
 ## Sewage system
 - Must have a difference between tap/shower water and toilets flush.
 Maybe two different treatments?
 - Grey and foul?
 In isolation (in the middle of nowhere) could the second one be treated to be released with the first?
 Like a mixer?